OpsHubProduct/OpsHub-Docs-Validation-Space/docs/connectors/jama.md

 The recommended date format is the Jama system default date format i.e. `MM/dd/yyyy hh:mm:ss a z`.
 It is recommended that date format should include timezone.

-> 📝 Any changes in date format will be reflected in the later "Versions" and "Activities" of an entity in Jama.
+> **Note**: Any changes in date format will be reflected in the later "Versions" and "Activities" of an entity in Jama.
 Any versions before date format changes remain unaffected.